Ferdinand Pecora: Private practice

 Returning to the practice of law, Pecora represented such major clients as Warner Bros.
-Pictures Distributing Corporation, et al. as respondents before the United States Supreme Court in the 1954 case, Theatre Enterprises v.
+Pictures Distributing Corporation, et al. as respondents before the Supreme Court of the United States in the 1954 case, Theatre Enterprises v.
 Paramount, 346 U.S. 537.

 Personal life

 Pecora and his wife, Florence Louise Waterman, married in 1910 and had one son.
 He died at the Ottendorfer Public Library and Stuyvesant Polyclinic Hospital on December 7, 1971.
 He was 89.

 Works

 In 1939, Pecora wrote a book about the Senate investigations titled Wall Street Under Oath: The Story of Our Modern Money Changers, which has been reprinted twice: